 Sometimes positive reinforcements just aren’t going to cut it.

-Lying, stealing, smoking, using alcohol or drugs are just a few examples when a much stronger approach has got to be used.
+Lying, stealing, smoking, and using alcohol or drugs are just a few examples of when a much stronger approach has to be used.

 Allow Natural Consequences

 Instead of running to the rescue every time your teen forgets something, let them be without it.
 If they get a demerit for forgetting their school ID or they’re cold because they forgot their coat, they’ll remember on their own better if you don’t bail them out.

 The consequences they receive at school, their job, or with the law should be respected.
 If your teen broke school policy or the law they should face the consequences at school or with the law, not have parents try and get them out of it.

 Provide Logical Consequences